PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Algorithm call: {py:class}`CalculationMethod.iterative_current <power_grid_model.enum.CalculationMethod.iterative_current>`

 This algorithm is a Jacobi-like method for powerflow analysis.
-It has linear convergence as opposed to quadratic convergence in the [Newton-Raphson](#newton-raphson-power-flow) method.
-This means that the number of iterations will be greater.
+It has a linear convergence rate as opposed to the quadratic convergence rate in the [Newton-Raphson](#newton-raphson-power-flow) method.
+This means that more iterations is needed to achieve similar convergence.
-[Newton-Raphson](#newton-raphson-power-flow) will also be more robust in achieving convergence in case of greater meshed configurations.
-However, the iterative current algorithm will be faster most of the time.
+Additionally, [Newton-Raphson](#newton-raphson-power-flow) will be more robust converging in case of greater meshed configurations.
+Nevertheless, the iterative current algorithm will be faster most of the time.

 The algorithm is as follows: